 Course descriptions are updated annually and are available on the College website.
 Archived copies of course descriptions are available as addenda to the College Catalog each year as a PDF.
+Courses that are no longer offered by the College will remain in the catalog for five years after the last time they were offered.

-Accounting (ACC) Health Care (HTH)
+Accounting (ACC)

-Agriculture (AGR) History (HIS)
+Agriculture (AGR)

-Aviation (AVM) Horticulture (HOR)
+Aviation (AVM)